ZEPORATH/QtTest_1/README.md

 # QtTest_1

 <h3><br> Serial Monitor </h3>
 <br> It was a trial to learn Qt, by imitating Arduino Serial Monitor gui, in QT .
-It is no successfull, but gives a rough idea <br>
+It is not so successfull, but gives a rough idea <br>
 of what are basics of QSerialPort and other advantages of Qt

 <hr>